Chart Color Schemes

 The level of residential development activity in Agnes Water - Miriam Vale was found to be higher than 90% of real estate markets across the country

-Agnes Water - Miriam Vale has recorded approximately 68 residential property approvals per year over the past five financial years, totalling 342 homes.
-As of FY-26, 16 approvals have been granted.
-On average, 4.4 people moved to the area for each dwelling built between FY-21 and FY-25, indicating high demand outpacing supply, which may influence prices and competition among buyers.
-The average construction cost value of new homes is $342,000, aligning with regional trends.
+Agnes Water-Miram Vale recorded approximately 68 residential property approvals per year over the past five financial years, totalling 342 homes.
+As of FY-26, 27 approvals have been recorded.
+On average, 4.4 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating high demand outpacing supply.
+New homes are constructed at an average cost of $342,000.

 Frequently Asked Questions - Development